 Becoming a chemical engineer requires a bachelor's degree in chemical engineering or a related field.

-Chemical engineers must have a bachelor’s degree in chemical engineering or a related field.
-Some employers prefer to hire candidates who have practical experience, so internships and cooperative engineering programs, in which students earn college credit and experience, can be helpful.
+Chemical engineers typically need a bachelor’s degree in chemical engineering or a related field.
+Some employers prefer to hire candidates who have practical experience, so internships and cooperative engineering programs may be helpful.

 Some colleges and universities offer internships and/or cooperative programs in partnership with industry.
 In these programs, students gain practical experience while completing their education.

 ABET accredits engineering programs.
 ABET-accredited programs in chemical engineering include courses in chemistry, physics, and biology.
 These programs also include applying the sciences to the design, analysis, and control of chemical, physical, and biological processes.

 Analytical skills.
 Chemical engineers must troubleshoot designs that do not work as planned.
 They must ask the right questions and then find answers that work.

 Creativity.
 Chemical engineers must explore new ways of applying engineering principles.
 They work to invent new materials, advanced manufacturing techniques, and new applications in chemical and biomedical engineering.

 Ingenuity.
 Chemical engineers learn the broad concepts of chemical engineering, but their work requires them to apply those concepts to specific production problems.

 Interpersonal skills.
 Because their role is to put scientific principles into practice in manufacturing industries, chemical engineers must develop good working relationships with other workers involved in production processes.

 Math skills.
 Chemical engineers use the principles of advanced math topics such as calculus for analysis, design, and troubleshooting in their work.